 A: If you have an ovarian cancer diagnosis, your genetic test is called a diagnostic test, this is because your doctors are using it to inform their treatment decisions for you.
 You will naturally want to know if members of your family are likely to also carry the alteration in their BRCA genes.
 This type of testing is called predictive testing.

 We understand that this may cause worry and concern for you and your family, and you can contact Ask Eve to discuss your risk and the risk to your loved ones.
 Please remember that if you do have the altered BRCA gene, your immediate family members only have a 50% risk of also having the altered gene and this doesn’t mean that they will have a related cancer, it means their risk is higher than the general population.
-Do remind them to take their letter to their GP for a referral once the pandemic is over.

 For more information on BRCA and what it means to you and your family go to our Inherited Risks Information or contact Ask Eve for free and confidential advice on 0808 802 0019, or firstname.lastname@example.org.